CPAP Masks: Which Sleep Apnea Mask is Best for You?

 The CPAP mask is the interface between the sleep apnea patient and the CPAP machine.
 CPAP masks are usually made of silicon and/or rubber and plastic materials.
 They usually have straps that help to secure the mask to the face.

-There are many types of CPAP masks.
-There are masks that just cover the nose (nasal cpap mask), and masks that cover just the mouth (oral masks), and of course, nasal-oral masks.
+There are many types of sleep apnea masks.
+There are masks that just cover the nose (nasal cpap mask), and masks that cover just the mouth (oral masks), and of course, nasal-oral masks (1).
 There are also masks that are attached to oral appliance mouth devices.

 There are several types of CPAP masks:

 - CPAP-mask with oral appliance, “hybrid CPAP mask”

 Nasal CPAP Masks vs Oral CPAP Masks vs Nasal-Oral CPAP Masks